Francisco José Ynduráin: Career

 He was a member of the Royal Spanish Physical Society, Royal Academy of Exact Physical and Natural Sciences of Spain, where he was president of the Physics and Chemistry section from 2002 to 2006.
 He was also member of the American Physical Society, founding member of the European Physical Society and member of the European Academy of Sciences energy committee.
 In 2004 he was nominated general secretary of the Instituto de España.

 Works

 In 1983, Yndurain published a widely used book advanced textbook on quantum field theory for graduate students, Quantum Chromodynamics: An Introduction to the Theory of Quarks and Gluons.
 The book has been translated into Russian as Kvantovaia Khromodinamika.
-The book was expanded twice: once in 1996 as Relativistic Quantum Mechanics and Introduction to Field Theory, and again in 1999 as The Theory of Quark and Gluon Interactions.
+The book was expanded twice: once in 1990 in Spanish as Mecánica Cuántica Relativista and translated into English in 1996 as Relativistic Quantum Mechanics and Introduction to Field Theory (with a later revised translation), and again in 1999 as The Theory of Quark and Gluon Interactions (with several later editions).

 Yndurain also wrote books on science for a broader audience.
-In 1997 he published a book discussing UFOs theories, Quién anda ahí?, which won the Golondriz award for smart humor in 1998.
-In 2002 he published a book about the structure of matter entitled Electrones, neutrinos y quarks.
+In 1997, he published a book discussing UFOs theories, Quién anda ahí?, which won the Golondriz award for smart humor in 1998.
+In 2002, he published a book about the structure of matter entitled Electrones, neutrinos y quarks.
 Finally, in 2004 he published a book about science, scientists and history entitled Los desafíos de la ciencia.